Graduation Requirements

 B. Scholarship Requirement

-A 2.0 grade point average is required for all degree applicable coursework taken within the San Mateo County Community College District, and all incoming degree applicable coursework taken outside the District.
+A 2.0 grade point average is required in all degree applicable coursework taken within the San Mateo Community College District, and all incoming degree applicable coursework taken outside the District.
+If a student’s cumulative GPA is below 2.0, the college may compute the GPA based solely on the courses used to satisfy degree requirements.

 C. Major Requirement